Turing-Online-Safety-Codebase/cheap_learning/README.md

 ## 1. Installation<a name="1-installation">

-The package is written in Python (minimal version: 3.10).
+The package is written in Python (version: 3.8).
 We recommend that the installation is made inside a virtual environment and to do this, one can use either `conda` (recommended in order to control the Python version).

 ### Using conda